 Have you ever had a “Crafternoon” with your kids or nanny kids?

-Check out these three affordable, spring-themed arts and crafts projects which are guaranteed to bright up your child’s day (and yours!).
+Below are three affordable, spring-themed arts and crafts projects that are guaranteed to brighten your child’s day (and yours!).

-Pro Tip: The pine cone feeder project definitely has captivated my kids over the past few days.
-They love to watch the birds and squirrels eat all of the seeds/peanut butter and has led to some great conversations about local wildlife ☺️
+Pro Tip: The pine cone feeder project is a real crowd-pleaser.
+Kids love watching the birds and squirrels eat all of the seeds and peanut butter, and it often leads to some great conversations about local wildlife ☺️

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

-I’m going to walk you through three arts and crafts projects we worked on that were a BIG hit with my kiddos.
+Below are three arts and crafts projects that are a BIG hit with little ones.

 So come and check out these easy and affordable spring arts and crafts activities.